 Both are in remote West Texas.
 Both have breathtaking night skies filled with shimmering stars that stretch to infinity.
-Both attract people who are happiest coloring outside the lines of conventional life.
+Both attract people who are happiest when coloring outside the lines of conventional life.
 But despite their similarities, Terlingua and Marathon have distinct personalities.

 Here’s what we discovered: Terlingua is the more unpolished of the two, and the best place to kick back with a beer and hang with the locals on the front porch of the rustic trading post.
 Marathon, on the other hand, is an excellent place to enjoy a superb prickly pear cactus margarita in an elegant 1927-era Western hotel.